adamrubin/ovrstat/README.md

 ```
 docker run -p 8080:8080 starboy/ovrstat
 ```

 ### Installing
 ```
-go get github.com/starboy/ovrstat/ovrstat
+$ brew install go
+$ brew install dep

+$ mkdir $HOME/Documents/GitHub/go/src/

+clone ovrstat in that src directory

+$ dep ensure
+$ go run main.go
 ```

 ### Usage

 You have two options for using the API:
 * Import the child dependency used in this API and use the API we host on Heroku
 * Host your own Ovrstat API using the public docker image `starboy/ovrstat`.